quantumthe0ry/MovieSearch/README.md

    python3 -m http.server 80
    ```
 5. Open a browser and navigate to http://192.168.0.X/webpage.html (Replace the IP with the IP running the server)
 6. Optional use: remote.html.
 Once webpage.html is loaded, you can use remote.html to send remote queries to the webpage.
 This way you can use your mobile device or computer to type queries instead of a remote.
+Make sure to edit line 52 to reflect the correct IP address.

 # Limitations
 Some websites may have CAPTCHA or anti-bot measures that prevent automated querying.
 One of the sites I use initiates a Cloudflare human check for each search query.
 I initially tried to use Selenium to bypass this but was ultimately not successful.
 It may be possible, but again, I'm not a developer, so it's a little over my head.
 Therefore, I chose to exclude that site.